microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 2. You should see a Dev Box in your developer portal.
 If you do not see a Dev Box, click on '+New' to create one.

-3. Connect to your dev box by searching for the 'Windows App' in your Windows Search Bar.
-Sign in using the same credentials you used for the Developer Portal.
+3. Connect to your dev box by clicking on "Open in Windows App".
-4. Skip the tutorial, and click on 'Connect'.
-5. You have now connected to your Dev Box!
+4. You have now connected to your Dev Box!

 ## 2. Connect to your Dev Box using a Dev Box Tunnel.